Feb 2, 2026

 For a full breakdown of how we identify which clusters to build, see our guide on keyword research for Indian businesses.

 Step 4: Use keyword-rich anchor text.
 Mix exact-match keywords with natural variations.
-Don't over-optimize — if every link to your "B2B SEO services" page uses the exact phrase, it looks spammy.
+Don't over-optimize.
+If every link to your "B2B SEO services" page uses the exact phrase, it looks spammy.

 Step 5: Link from high-authority pages.
 Your homepage, pillar pages, and top-performing blog posts have the most authority.
 Use them to boost newer or underperforming content.